 The fleece is dense and covered in lanolin which keeps the sheep warm warm in winter.
 That means they can live in the fields all year round.
 Once the fleece is shed in the early summer, it rapidly decomposes in our fields.
 A further upside is that it acts as a natural soil conditioner.

 We have 4 sheepdogs here at Hillhouse.
 These working dogs are extremely intelligent and definitely any sheep farmer’s best friend.
-Our dogs are all Border collies, and they are called Troy, Heck, Drift and Mac.
+Our dogs are all Border collies, and they are called Heck, Drift, Mac and Jip.
 All boys!